ROCm/hipSOLVER/docs/refactor-api/types.rst

 Types
 *****

-hipSOLVER defines types and enumerations that are internally converted to cuBLAS/cuSOLVER or rocBLAS/rocSOLVER types at runtime.
-Here we list the types used in the compatibility API.
+hipSOLVER defines types and enumerations that are internally converted to the corresponding backend types at runtime.
+Here we list the types used in the this compatibility API.

 hipSOLVER compatibility API types
 ====================================